boustrophedon/boustrophedon.github.io/pelican/posts/drafts/pair_programming_with_screen.md

 Title: How to pair program like it's the 1980s (with GNU Screen)
+Slug: pair-programming-with-screen
 Date: 2021-07-26
+Summary: How to use GNU Screen to pair program remotely.
 Status: Draft

 ## What we're doing